What is the Best Jar for Brewing Kombucha?

 Your SCOBY needs airflow to undergo the fermentation process properly.

-A good-sized opening is around 5″-6″, like that of a standard gallon mason jar.
+A good-sized opening is around 5″-6″, like that of the standard gallon kombucha brewing jar.
 Avoiding using growlers or any bottle that your hand can’t fit into.

 Note: this addresses only the primary fermentation.
 For secondary fermentation, you want to restrict airflow using airtight bottles that are designed to hold pressure.